solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 ### Steve1989MREInfo

 It is without question there is poignant interest in nostalgia.
 But to unbox and then eat that nostalgia is weird and *very satisfying*.
 Steve Thomas, or [Steve1989MREInfo](https://www.youtube.com/@LetsGetThisOutOntoATrayNice), is making these videos of collecting, showcasing, and then eating MREs ([meals ready to eat](https://en.wikipedia.org/wiki/Meal,_Ready-to-Eat)) your great grandfathers and grandmothers ate during the World Wars and your parents and friends later.
-And like him, I'm saying, "*Let's get this out on a tray, nice!*" and "*Catch you on the next one.
+And like him, I'm saying his trademarks, "*Let's get this out on a tray, nice!*" and "*Catch you on the next one.
 Cool.
 See ya.*"

 [![](https://img.youtube.com/vi/hm8f5Kj_CrY/0.jpg)](https://www.youtube.com/watch?v=hm8f5Kj_CrY)

-When Steve blows the finest asbestos hickory smoke from century-old [Chesterfield cigarettes](https://en.wikipedia.org/wiki/Chesterfield_(cigarette)), I'm relaxed like I've never been.
+When Steve blows the finest asbestos hickory smoke from century-old [Chesterfield cigarettes](https://en.wikipedia.org/wiki/Chesterfield_(cigarette)), I'm relaxed like I've never been before.
 What's interesting about his channel is the deep knowledge I've obtained by watching the unpackaging.
 The engineering, craft, and intensity of developing long-distance food delivery in combat is an incredible science.

 Steve un-cans potential botulism I'll never have to experience.
-Since watching, I've savored a few modern MREs.
+Since watching, I've become a savor-survivalist in modern MREs.
 And with Steve1989MREInfo's two million subscribers, the flavor is always good.

 ### SB Mowing

 In the land of YouTubers, watching people work is no joke.
 In the case of mowing lawns, that's a business with lots of money to be made.
-Spencer over at his channel, [SB Mowing](https://www.youtube.com/c/sbmowing), uploads videos where he gifts his landscaping services to abandoned properties.
+Spencer over at his channel, [SB Mowing](https://www.youtube.com/c/sbmowing), uploads videos where he donates his landscaping services to abandoned properties.
 I'll spend hours with Spencer with his formula of revealing what once was considered lawn and brushes.

 [![](https://img.youtube.com/vi/HhtpKfzxVlA/0.jpg)](https://www.youtube.com/watch?v=HhtpKfzxVlA)

-SB Mowing is doing something extraordinary with half a million subscribers watching... which is mowing lawns?
+SB Mowing is doing something extraordinary with two and a half million subscribers watching... which is mowing lawns?
 I arrive for those delicious sidewalk reveals.
 Lifting sod off the concrete makes for a soothing experience if you are a mind-bended, neat freak like me.
 I come back for the straight rhythmic shots of clean edges.

 ### Hydraulic Press Channel

-In the case of Lauri and Anni from the [Hydraulic Press Channel](https://www.youtube.com/@HydraulicPressChannel), they have been at it since 2015.
-They crush things with their expensive press equipment.
-And I'm back, again and again, watching this duo from Finland destroying objects I've never dreamed of.
-And lately, they play with fire and explosives on their frozen lake outside, making it all the better.
+In the case of Lauri from the [Hydraulic Press Channel](https://www.youtube.com/@HydraulicPressChannel), he has been at it since 2015.
+He crush things with expensive press equipment.
+And I'm back, again and again, watching this fascinating man from Finland destroying objects I've never dreamed of.
+And lately, he plays with fire and explosives on his frozen lake, making it all the better.
 Finnish people are *cool*.

 [![](https://img.youtube.com/vi/q9BtYEnrkg4/0.jpg)](https://www.youtube.com/watch?v=q9BtYEnrkg4)

 Hydraulic Press Channel touches my inner soul of being a child.
 I liked destroying my playthings, specifically my toy cars with hammers, or at least this is what my Mom said.
-But with Lauri and Anni, I'm in good company without anyone yelling at me.
-I like this duo, what they do, and how hazardous the activity of crushing ball bearings produces authentic military-grade shrapnel.
+But with Lauri, I’m in good company without anyone yelling at me.
+I like him, what he does, and how hazardous the activity of crushing ball bearings produces authentic military-grade shrapnel.

-With close to four million subscribers, people enjoy this dynamic dual with Lauri's classic Finnish response, "*Holy Shit!*" as the shards fly.
+With close to ten million subscribers, people enjoy this dynamic man with his classic Finnish response, "*Holy Sh*t!*" as the shards fly.

 ### LA Beast